couchbase/couchbase-exporter/README.md

 In both cases, you should see the exporter displaying metrics at `localhost:9091/metrics`.

 ### Standalone
-Navigate to either `bin/darwin` to build for Mac or `bin/linux` in your terminal.
+If running on Linux, simply run `couchbase_exporter` with the any of the optional arguments in the main directory.

-Run `couchbase_exporter` with the any of the optional arguments.
+Or navigate to `bin/darwin` to run on Mac.

 ## Setting up Monitoring tools